 KU evening programme

 Karachi: The University of Karachi has announced that admissions in masters (evening programme) will start on May 30.
 It said the forms could be obtained and submitted till June 8 at the UBL Silver Jubilee Gate branch from 9:30am to 05pm and at the campus branch from 5pm to 7:30pm.

-The university has also announced that the MBBS first professional part VIII and part B supplementary exams-2011 would be held from June 7 to 18 and June 14
+The university has also announced that the MBBS first professional part VIII and part B supplementary exams-2011 would be held from June 7 to 18 and June 14 to 20, respectively. ppi

 Educational institutions come under fire